BYUcs236ta/cs236_Decker_Goodrich/Lab2b.md

 # Lab2b
 ---
 ### Part 0: Recap
 1. Thus far we have taken a .txt file and turned it into a vector of "Tokens".
-We then took that vector and verified that the code is valid.
+We then took that vector and verified that the Datalog file is valid Datalog syntax.
 2. This is an important step in a programming languages evaluation.
 Labs 1, 2a, 2b focus of defining a syntax for our programming language.
-3. Here we will use create an internal representation of the program.
-This will be done using a "DatalogProgram" class.
+3. Here we will create an internal representation of the program (to be used in the later Projects).
+This will be done using a `DatalogProgram` class.
 4. The output for the project will either be `Success! [the toString() of your datalogProgram object]` or `Failure! [token we failed on]`
 5. This lab will walk through the needed data-structures and have you create them.
 6. You can do this!